willieLjohnson/liwatecblog/_posts/projectsetup.md

 We need to configure Vite to use BabylonJS's max script so that it's easier to code and debug.

 Create a file called `vite.config.js` in your project root and add the following:
-> This simply tells vite to use the `babylon.max`, a human-readable readable script version.
+> This simply tells vite to use the `babylon.max`.
+This is the human-readable readable script version. `babylonjs` is the optimized-for-speed version for when we launch to production.

 ```javascript
 import { defineConfig } from 'vite';